koo-ec/Koorosh-academic2/content/home/experience.md

   location = "Lisbon, Portugal"
   date_start = "2016-12-01"
   date_end = "2018-06-31"
-  description = """I was working on Safety modelling of autonomous drones and their risk-based mission avoidance system."""
+  description = "I was working on Safety modelling of autonomous drones and their risk-based mission avoidance system."

 +++